dfelinto/blender-manual/manual/editors/timeline.rst

    - If a key insertion is attempted outside of the main time range of the cycle, it is remapped back inside the range.
-   - When overwriting one of the end keys, the other one is updated appropriately.
+   - When overwriting one of the end keys, the other one is updated accordingly.

 ..
 Move to some content to animation?